1350–1520 MWe

 BWR vs PWR

-Like most other types of power plants, both Boiling Water Reactors (BWRs) and Pressurized Water Reactors (PWRs) heat water to produce steam that drives turbines to produce electricity.
-Both reactor types use regular (light) water (H2O) as the steam source, coolant, and neutron moderator.
-The main difference between the two lies in the steam generation process.
+Most reactors operating in the world today are either boiling water reactors (BWRs) or pressurized water reactors (PWRs).
+Both types heat water to produce steam that drives turbines to generate electricity, and both use water (H₂O) as the steam source, coolant, and neutron moderator.
+The key difference between the two lies in how that steam is generated.

 The steam generation process

-In a BWR, steam created in the reactor pressure vessel (RPV) goes directly to the steam turbine generator (STG).
-In a PWR, the hot water from the RPV produces steam in a steam generator (S/G), before it goes to the STG.
-The diagrams illustrate the two systems.
+In a BWR, steam generated in the reactor pressure vessel (RPV) is directly fed to the steam turbine generator.
+In a PWR, heat is transferred into a separate water loop within a steam generator, which then boils the water before it reaches the steam turbine generator.
+The diagrams below illustrate both systems.

 GVH’s BWR portfolio

-Built on a legacy of safer and efficient operation
+Built on a legacy of proven and reliable operation

 GVH’s portfolio of modular reactors offer the safest and most efficient nuclear energy generation capability available.
 Plus, we offer a full range of new and existing nuclear plant services to help you achieve greater project development, execution, and maintenance.